thephm/microsoft_tech/planner/Microsoft Planner.md

 - Launched 2016
 - for teams, part of Microsoft 365 work or school subscription (not in Office 365 i.e., not for personal use)
 - Web, Android, iOS apps
-- Now part of "[[Microsoft task]] ecosystem" announced at Ignite in 2019
+- Now part of "[[Microsoft Task]] ecosystem" announced at Ignite in 2019

 ## Quotes